-- 26. D. A. Harrison, K. H. Price, M. P. Bell, Acad.
-Manage.
-J. 41, 96 (1998). - S. G. Barsade, A. J. Ward, J. D. F. Turner, J. A. Sonnenfeld, Admin.
-Sci.
-Quart.
-46, 174 (2001). - 28.
-The teams and agents are the nodes in a bipartite network.
-Technically, agents are connected only to teams and vice-versa.
-However, this bipartite network can be projected onto a network comprising only agents and in which there is an edge (connection) between two nodes (agents) if the agents have been connected to at least one common team. - 29.
-D. J. de Solla Price, Little Science, Big Science... and Beyond (Columbia Univ.
-Press, 1963). - 30.
-R. K. Merton, The Sociology of Science (Univ. of Chicago Press, Chicago, 1973). - 31.
-D. Stauffer, A. Aharony, Introduction to Percolation Theory (Taylor & Francis, 1992), second edn. - 32.
-M. Gladwell, The Tipping Point: How Little Things Can Make a Big Difference (Little, Brown and Company, Boston, 2000). - 33.
-Figure 3C shows that large f_R occurs when p and q are large, and corresponds to a network in which collaborations among incumbents are firmly established and opportunities for newcomers are few.
-Conversely, small f_R , which occurs when p and/or q are small, indicates plentiful opportunities for newcomers to join new projects.
+- R. K. Merton, The Sociology of Science (Univ. of Chicago Press, Chicago, 1973). - D. Stauffer, A. Aharony, Introduction to Percolation Theory (Taylor and Francis, ed.
+2, London, 1992). - M. Gladwell, The Tipping Point: How Little Things Can Make a Big Difference (Little, Brown, Boston, 2000). - 35.
+Figure 3C shows that large $f{\rm R}$ occurs when p and q are large and corresponds to a network in which collaborations among incumbents are firmly established and opportunities for newcomers are few.
+Conversely, small $f{\rm R'}$ which occurs when p and/or q are small, indicates plentiful opportunities for newcomers to join new projects.
 In this case, newcomers are the norm and collaborations are rarely repeated.
-Finally, intermediate values of f_R suggest intermediate values of both p and q, that is, a situation for which there is a balance between seasoned incumbents and newcomers with fresh ideas. - 34.
-The value of p is directly given by the fraction of incumbents in new creations, while the value of q must be obtained numerically by simulating the model.

-35. We thank K. Börner, V. Hatzimanikatis, A. A. Moreira, J. M. Ottino, M. Sales-Pardo, and D. B. Stouffer for numerous suggestions and discussions.
-R.G. thanks the Fulbright Program and the Spanish Ministry of Education, Culture & Sports.
-L.A.N.A. gratefully acknowledges the support of a Searle Leadership Fund Award and of a NIH/NIGMS K-25 award.
+Lastly, intermediate values of $f{\rm R}$ suggest intermediate values of both p and q, that is, a situation for which there is a balance between seasoned incumbents and new-comers with fresh ideas. - 36.
+The value of p is directly given by the fraction of incumbents in new creations.
+The value of q must be obtained numerically by simulating the model with different tentative values of q until the fraction $f{\rm R}$ of repeat incumbent-incumbent links predicted by the model coincides with the value measured from the data. - 37.
+We thank K. Börner, V. Hatzimanikatis, A. A. Moreira, J. M. Ottino, M. Sales-Pardo, and D. B. Stouffer for numerous suggestions and discussions.
+R.G. thanks the Fulbright Program and the Spanish Ministry of Education, Culture, and Sports.
+LA.N.A. gratefully acknowledges the support of a Searle Leadership Fund Award and of a NIH/National Institute of General Medical Studies K-25 award.